 Sean Spicer, next.

-Okay, uh, but there's a lot of the quotes that I know are attributed to myself and other people that frankly never happened.
+But there's a lot of the quotes that I know are attributed to myself and other people that frankly never happened.

-If 10% isn't true, if 20% isn't true, 30%, what is the reader supposed to guess?
+If 10% isn't true, if 20% isn't true, if 30%, what is the reader supposed to guess?

 What is accurate and what isn't?

-There were times uh where I screwed up.
+There were times where I screwed up.

 There's no question about it.

-I I would say that's first and foremost.
+I would say that's first and foremost.

-And and I screwed that up royally.
+And I screwed that up royally.

 Thank you for reminding me.

-Um but there's those are days when I went back and look, I'm a very self-critical person.
+And look, I'm a very self-critical person.

-I honestly went out every day to do the best job I could for the president of the United States who gave me an unbelievable honor, and to basically do the best job I could for the American people, because that's ultimately who you serve.
+I honestly went out every day to do the best job I could for the president of the United States, who gave me an unbelievable honor, and to basically do the best job I could for the American people, because that's ultimately who you serve.

 Nobody's perfect.

-I mean, you're not weren't the perfect press secretary.
+I mean you're not weren't the perfect press secretary?

-And I'm I'm trying to understand why you're you're beating yourself up the way you are, uh, and I felt it was unnecessary, and and you're being unfair to yourself.
+You're beating yourself up the way you are and I felt it was unnecessary.

 Who wants to deal with a room full of people that hate your guts every day?

-Well, that was probably the biggest problem.
+Well, that was probably the biggest problem, but first of all, happy new year.

 Thank you.

-Uh Look, I I I mean this.
+Look, I mean this.

-And any time that I did something that didn't live up to the standards that I thought reflected well on him, well on the American people and on this administration, all that he's trying to do, um, really really personally grated at me because uh I know what he did to get to that job.
+I think I was, I was and I am honored that that President Trump gave me that distinct honor and any time that I did something that didn't live up to the standards that I thought reflected well on him, well on the American people and on this administration.

-I know what he's trying to do.
+I know what he's trying to do, I know you know that.

-And any time that I don't think I performed my best, I felt like I let him down.
+And anytime that I don't think I performed my best, I felt like I let him down.

-And Sean, when he called me on December 22nd and said, Hey, congratulations, I want you to do this.
+And Sean, when he called me on December 22nd and said hey congratulations, I want you to do this.

-I said, Thank you for this opportunity.
+That time I said thank you for this opportunity.

 I promise you I will work every day to do my best for you and to reflect well on what you're trying to accomplish for America.

-And I appreciate your words, Sean, but every time that I did something that took away from the president's agenda, I felt it it just killed me because I know that he worked his tail off, he spent a ton of money, and he had given me this opportunity to help articulate what he was trying to accomplish and why he was trying to do it in the America that he wanted uh to to make better.
+But every time that I did something that took away from the president's agenda, I felt it just killed me, because I know that he worked his tail off, he spent a ton of money and he had given me this opportunity to help articulate what he was trying to accomplish and why he was trying to do it and the America that he wanted to to to, to make better.

 But with all due respect, I mean, there's very few people that I think that are wired to do that job.

-And uh in other words, if you're coming in and you are as opposed and there is a vitriol and a hatred that pretty much everybody in that room has for you and the president, and you have everybody in the media pounding on you, and then Saturday Night Live pounding on you and and all these other people, I think at some point, you know, it gets very hard and very difficult for you.
+And in other words, if you're coming in and you are as opposed and there is a vitriol and a hatred that pretty much everybody in that room has for you and the president, and you have everybody in the media pounding on you, and then Saturday Night Live pounding on you, and all these other people, I think at some point, you know, it gets very hard and very difficult for you.

-And I I mean, especially if you're gonna agonize, well, I should have said this or I should have said that, just the amount of preparation that it takes you to walk to that podium every day is exhaustive.
+And I mean, especially if you're going to agonize, well, I should have said this or I should have said that.

 There's no question about it.